 Medium | Liquid (oil, water) | Gas (air, nitrogen) |

-Pressure Resistance | High-pressure (up to 10,000 psi) | Low pressure (up to 300 psi) |
+Pressure Resistance | Up to 10,000 psi | Up to 300 psi |

-Material | NBR, FKM, PTFE | Polyurethane, NBR |
+Common Material | NBR, FKM, PTFE | Polyurethane, NBR |

-Common Uses | Heavy machinery, industrial systems | Air compressors, pneumatic tools |
+Applications | Heavy equipment, industry | Compressors, pneumatic tools |

-How to Find the Right Hydraulic Seal?
+How to Choose the Right Hydraulic Seal?

 Finding the right seal isn’t just about size—it’s about performance in real-world conditions.

-Key Factors for Choosing Hydraulic Seals
+Key Factors When Choosing Hydraulic Seals